Our Verdict

 Ergonomics

-The Shun surprised us with how comfortable it was to hold in the hand.
+The Shun surprised me with how comfortable it was to hold.
 At first glance, the straight handle looks very basic and uncontoured.
-However, once our testers held it in their hands, they realized how much care had gone into crafting this handle.
+However, once I put it to use, I realized how much care had gone into crafting this handle.
 It is made out of Pakkawood, which is a natural wood fiber impregnated with a resin to make it waterproof, resistant to damage, and extend its life span.
-Our testers really enjoyed the feel of this handle.
-We found it to be comfortable as a natural handle while still being easy to clean and water resistant.
+I really enjoyed the feel of this handle — it's just as comfortable as an all-wood handle, while still being easy to clean thanks to its water resistance.

-The biggest benefit we found with the Shun's ergonomics is that they pleased everyone who used it — expert chefs and novice choppers, left-handed folks, and those who like to “choke up” on their knife grip.
+The biggest benefit of the Shun's ergonomics is that this knife pleased everyone who used it — expert chefs and novice choppers, left-handed folks, and folks who like to “choke up” on their knife grip.
 Other knives had at least a few detractors to their handles, but the Shun was truly universally loved by our entire testing team.

 Additionally, the knife's 7.4-ounce weight is distributed almost perfectly and balanced enough to feel nimble in your hands while still carrying enough heft for high-intensity jobs.